manueltonneau/covid-berts/README.md

 - Initialized from [BioBERT-Large v1.1 (+ PubMed 1M)](https://github.com/dmis-lab/biobert) using their custom 30k vocabulary
 - Using whole-word masking
 - Pretrained on the same preprocessed version of the CORD-19 dataset including titles, abstract and body text (approx. 1.5GB)
-- The model was trained for X hours on one TPU v3-8
 - Tensorboard link
 - Training parameters:
   - `train_batch_size`: 512